 Freidenfelds has taught courses in the history of reproduction, sexuality and gender at Wellesley College, the University of California at Berkeley, and as a graduate student instructor at Harvard University.
 She serves on the advisory board of ZanaAfrica, a non-profit which helps adolescent Kenyan girls stay in school by developing and distributing environmentally friendly, locally-made sanitary pads, conducting empowerment groups for girls and boys, and training women in business and sales opportunities.
-She is currently writing her second book, Counting Chickens Before They Hatch?: Miscarriage in American Culture.
-She blogs with the historian’s perspective on sex, reproduction and women’s health as a regular contributor to http://www.nursingclio.org.
+Her second book, Perfecting Pregnancy and Mourning Miscarriage: The History that Shaped Modern Childbearing, will be published by Oxford University Press in 2019.
+She blogs with the historian’s perspective on childbearing, parenting, sex, and health as a regular contributor to http://www.nursingclio.org.

-Sign up for my monthly newsletter for the historian’s take on sex, society, and women’s health in America:
+Sign up for my quarterly newsletter for the historian’s take on sex, society, and women’s health in America:

 Watch a TV interview about The Modern Period and miscarriage, pregnancy, and parenting here.

-Listen to a radio interview about Counting Chickens here.
+Listen to a radio interview about Perfecting Pregnancy and Mourning Miscarriage here.